peterwwillis/truckcamper/Research/Materials/Heating.md

     -   Outlets: The maximum recommended is 3, providing the total combined length of ducting is no longer than 5 metres and the maximum length to the first outlet should not exceed 1.5m.

 ## Diesel/Gas

+Heaters exist for both gasoline and diesel sources.
+Diesel is more efficient and safer.
+But gasoline is available more widely (depending on the country...).

+Whatever your truck runs on, you can find a heater that uses the same fuel, and you can run a fuel line from your truck's tank to the heater.
+However, you should make the fuel line raise up slightly above the botton of your tank, so you don't accidentally sip all your truck's fuel.

+It's more common for people to bring a container of fuel just for the heater.
+For safety this should be located outside the vehicle.
+Check the heater to see what its rating is for fuel consumption.
+They tend to have a high and low mode so fuel consumption may vary.

+Some heaters are not designed for high elevation, some need modification to work at high elevation, and some are designed to operate at all elevations.

+In general it's better to run your heater on high mode as it will create less carbon build-up.
+Build-up inside the unit can stop the heater, requiring maintenance.

+### Notes

 -   [*https://www.amazon.com/Eberspacher-Airtronic-Heater-Kit-Gasoline/dp/B0BF12GBN3*](https://www.amazon.com/Eberspacher-Airtronic-Heater-Kit-Gasoline/dp/B0BF12GBN3)